stardot/beebasm/README.md

-LN(val)            Return the natural log of val EXP(val)           Return e raised to the power of val VAL(str)           Return the value of a decimal number in a string STR$(val)          Return the number val converted to a string LEN(str)           Return the length of str
+LN(val)            Return the natural log of val EXP(val)           Return e raised to the power of val VAL(str)           Return the value of a decimal number in a string EVAL(str)          Return the value of an expression in a string STR$(val)          Return the number val converted to a string LEN(str)           Return the length of str
 CHR$(val)          Return a string with a single character with ASCII value val